MV10/mv10.github.io/_posts/2018-01-28-login-identity-management-best-practices.md

 We mentioned earlier that we'd prefer to isolate identity-related concerns in the identity management system to the greatest extent possible, so this implies that system should handle email verification with minimal impact on the client application.
 A complicating factor is that OIDC requires the client application to initiate login requests.

 This is potentially a problem for email verification because you're now sending the user out of the login-flow.
-When they click that verification link in the email, they're starting a brand new browsing session -- with the identity provider.
+When they click that verification link in the email, they're starting a brand new browsing session -- a session only the identity service knows about.
 The user is no longer in the middle of an OIDC login flow initated by the client site.

-We resolve this by creating a small table used to authorize accounts to perform various activites -- email verification, password reset, and IdP migration are examples (we'll talk about the last two scenarios in a bit).
+We resolve this by creating a simple table used to authorize accounts to perform various activites -- email verification, password reset, and IdP migration are examples (we'll talk about the last two scenarios in a bit).
 The table contains the user id (you could use the locally-assigned Subject Id, it serves the same purpose, but we prefer auto-incremented identity-column integers for database-level foreign keys), a token generated with crypto-grade randomization, a flag to indicate the authorization type, an optional expiration timestamp, and crucially, the `ClientId` that Identity Server uses in the `Client` configuration data.

 The token is a parameter in the verification link in the email sent to the user.
 When the user arrives, we validate the token against the database and flag the user's email account as verified.